Ordinarily Available Provision: A Teacher's Guide

 The SEND Code of Practice remains the statutory foundation for all OAP decisions.
 Paragraphs 6.14 to 6.35 cover the school-age graduated response in detail, setting out what schools must do and what local authorities should expect as evidence before considering a statutory assessment.

 This week, identify one area from the OAP checklist where your school's provision is inconsistent across classrooms.
 Bring it to the next staff briefing as a shared question rather than an individual critique.
-Ask: "What do we all do when a pupil struggles with this?"
-The answers will tell you whether OAP is embedded in your school's culture or confined to the SENCO's toolkit.
+Ask: "What do we all do when a learner struggles with this?"
+The answers will show whether OAP is part of your school's culture.
+Or is it just limited to the SENCO's toolkit?